 Smart DNS is a service for bypassing online restrictions and blocks.
 It doesn’t change your IP and doesn’t encrypt your connection like VPN but offers better speed when watching video content.
-It's available on almost any device and it allows you to access websites from different regions in the same time without having to change any settings.
+It's available on almost any device and it allows you to access websites from different regions at the same time without having to change any settings.

 By changing your DNS settings to match our Smart DNS servers.
 This way we can reroute your data.
 This technology will not change your IP.